interactiveaudiolab/interactiveaudiolab.github.io/collections/_projects-interfaces/audacity.md

 ### Download Audacity with Deep Learning

 Our work has not yet been merged to the main build of Audacity, though it will be soon.
 You can keep track of its progress by viewing our [pull request](https://github.com/audacity/audacity/pull/1384).
-In the meantime, you can download a beta version of Audacity + Deep Learning here:
+In the meantime, you can download an alpha version of Audacity + Deep Learning here:

 - [Mac OS](https://github.com/hugofloresgarcia/audacity/suites/3854232957/artifacts/95694217)
 - [Windows (64 bit)](https://github.com/hugofloresgarcia/audacity/suites/3854232957/artifacts/95694220)